-All ASD and CPD proposals should be submitted electronically to fdc@iwu.edu.
+All ASD, GIP, and CPD proposals should be submitted electronically to fdc@iwu.edu.
 All CD and ID proposals should be submitted electronically to cetal@iwu.edu.

-All other forms should be submitted electronically to thorpe@iwu.edu or via campus mail to Holmes 200.
+All other forms should be submitted electronically to thorpe@iwu.edu or via campus mail to the Thorpe Center (Ames 300).